 However, NFC technology isn’t just a device-to-device technology.
 It has since grown to include the use of tags, which allow for even more expanded use of NFC in business.
 The more commonplace it becomes, the more ways businesses are discovering NFC can be used in their marketing efforts.
 Here are seven smart ways you can use NFC in your business.

-One of the most commonly used NFC ideas that have taken off within the last two years involves providing easily accessed product and service information to in-store shoppers.
-Like promotional perks, NFC technology can be included on product displays so that when the shopper accesses it he receives detailed information about the product, a recipe, craft idea, or other applicable content.
+One of the most commonly used NFC ideas, which has taken off within the last two years involves providing easily accessed product and service information to in-store shoppers.
+Like promotional perks, NFC technology can be included on product displays so that when shoppers access it they receive detailed information about the product, a recipe, craft idea, or other applicable content.

-Here’s another NFC idea for business that enhances the consumer’s in-store experience.
-NFC can be used to monitor employees to determine who is available for assisting a customer, who is on break, who has clocked in, and where the employee stands with his tasks.
-When a manager has such vital information available by merely waving his phone over an NFC tag, he is instantly equipped with everything he needs to know to help keep his store running smoothly.
+Here’s another NFC idea for a business that enhances the consumer’s in-store experience.
+NFC can be used to monitor employees to determine who is available for assisting a customer, who is on break, who has clocked in, and where an employee stands with their tasks.
+When a manager has such vital information available by merely waving a phone over an NFC tag, they are instantly equipped with everything they need to know to help keep their store running smoothly.

-NFC tags can be placed at the entrance of stores so that when a customer heads in he can use it to check in on his social media accounts, like Facebook and Twitter.
+NFC tags can be placed at the entrance of stores so that when a customer heads in they can use it to check social media accounts, like Facebook and Twitter.
 This offers priceless exposure for the business, and the interaction can bolster the customer’s brand loyalty.
-A business could even offer a perk for checking in that way, such as a same visit discount.
+A business could even offer a perk for going online, such as the same visit discount.

 Talk about enhancing the customer’s experience.
 NFC tags can be programmed to allow free in-store Wi-Fi to your customers.
 By simply waving their mobile device over the strategically placed tags, your customers can access the internet in your store without the need for a password.